 - Wide vision

 Okay, so these aren't true NVGs as they have LED lights that illuminate the path ahead.
-Flip-out lights on either side of the ears pop out and stream blue light that provides up to 25 feet of sight in the dark.
+Flip-out lights, on both sides of the ears, stream blue light that provides up to 25 feet of sight in the dark.
 I think 8 yards is an exaggeration, so it will be more like half that distance.

 I shouldn't have to say it, but I will.
 It should be noted that these goggles are not suitable for hunting, stealth covert missions, or any activity where an adult may need night-vision.
 With visible LED emissions of light, you will be seen.
-This is a child's toy that enhances visibility in the dark for nighttime games of fun.
+This is a child's toy that enhances visibility in the dark for nighttime games.

 The glasses have green-tinted, etched graphics that glow in the dark when the lights have been activated.
 A one-piece lens allows for wide vision, and it also provides durability and eye protection.
 They're windproof, dustproof, and will hold up to reasonable abuse of mishandling by children.

 While they're designed with an ergonomic fit with a nose pad and adjustable elastic band, they can be heavy after installing 4x AAA batteries.
-With the weight, they’re not ideal for long-term use on a small child due to the overall weight.
+I wouldn't recommend them for long-term use on a small child due to the overall weight.
 But, for 20 minutes of fun exploring the dark woods (supervision recommended), the AGM goggles will provide a special kind of camping experience they'll never forget.

 What to Look for in Night Vision Goggles